 - The ID of the Geofence

-- Kinds of events that admin wants to be notified about.
-For example, admin can be notified when a new user enters geofence region, or when the user is looking for a certain service, or when the app is removed from user’s smartphone etc.
+- Kinds of events that the admin wants to be notified about.
+For example, the admin can be notified when a new user enters the geofence region, or when the user is looking for a particular service, or when the app is removed from the user’s smartphone etc.

-- Time value that defines how much time app users have to stay in geofence area before they get a push notification.
+- Time value defines how much time app users have to stay in the geofence area before getting a push notification

 - Start Time, which shows when geofence monitoring should start